Budget cap breach 'speculation' say Red Bull

 The cost-cap regulations define an overspend of less than 5% as "minor" and more than that as "material".

-Sanctions for a minor breach can include a decision of points for the championship in which the breach took place, a suspension from a limited number of events, limitations on research and development and a reduction of the cost cap.
+Sanctions for a minor breach can include a decision of points for the championship in which the breach took place, a suspension from a limited number of events, limitations on research and development and a reduction of the cost cap for the team in question.

 For a material breach, the possibility of banning a team or driver from an entire championship is included.

-Teams regard it as an open secret that there has been both a major and a minor breach, at least one having been given that information direct from the FIA.
+Teams regard it as an open secret that there has been both a major and a minor breach.
+At least one team has been given that information direct from the FIA.

+And there is concern that the FIA will try to reduce the offence to a minor one to limit the damage to the championship.

+Red Bull and the FIA are known to have been in conversation on the matter of compliance with the budget cap for some time.

 However, there is no expectation within F1 that the results of last year's championship will be changed.
 But there is serious concern among teams that the championship could be distorted by breaches of the budget cap.